paulipa/sico-wiki/community/coalition-manifesto.md

 The goals of each different LinkNet partner corporations are up to them to decide.
 They may change over time completely over.
 In situations like this the LinkNet structure allows players to advance again to another corporation if the new change does not match their desires in eve.

 The secondary goal is to help people find the right place they want to be in EVE.
-This is why we are trying to have different corporations in the community in different areas so that they would each bring something in to the coalition as in terms of content.
+This is why we are trying to have different corporations in the community in different areas so that they would each bring something in to the community as in terms of content.

 # Rules
 In order to keep our community of thousands of players as a friendly and a nice place to play we have set some ground rules that apply on each member within the Linknet partner corporations.
 With these rules we are trying to keep our focus on EVE and on enjoying the game with players from all over the world with all types of ideologies.

-The rules that are currently in effect can be found from here: [Coalition Rules](/community/rules)
+The rules that are currently in effect can be found from here: [community Rules](/community/rules)

 # Logo
 The high resolution version of our logo can be found from here: